Buying REO property or a foreclosure in Ewing?

 Making an offer on a bank-owned property is not something to be taken casually.

 What is an REO?

-REO is an abbreviation for Real Estate Owned.
-These are houses which have been foreclosed upon and are currently possessed by the bank or mortgage company.
-This is unlike real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll accept the property entirely as is.
-That possibly could consist of existing liens and even current occupants that need to be kicked out.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+You must also be able to pay with cash in hand.
+To top everything off, you'll get the property totally as is.
+That possibly may consist of standing liens and even current tenants that need to be evicted.

 All set to make an offer?

 Most banks have staff dedicated to REO that you'll work with when buying REO property from them.
 Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.